ciscops/grafana/README.md

 ## Getting Started

-These instructions will take you through the setting up a Grafana dashboard connected to an InfluxDB data source using data from NodeRED.
+These instructions will take you through setting up a Grafana dashboard connected to an InfluxDB data source using data from NodeRED.

 __In this lab you will__
 1. Set Up Grafana